KTamas03/Home_Sales/README.md

   - Home_Sales.ipynb

 **Tools/Libraries I Imported:**
-   - import os
+   - import os: Used for interacting with the operating system, like setting environment variables or working with file paths.
-   - import findspark
+   - import findspark: Used to locate and initialize a Spark installation in your Python environment, making it accessible for PySpark applications.
-   - from pyspark.sql import SparkSession
+   - from pyspark.sql import SparkSession: Used to create a SparkSession, which is the entry point for using PySpark SQL functionality.
-   - import time
+   - import time: Used for time-related functions, such as measuring execution time or introducing delays in code.
-   - from pyspark import SparkFiles
+   - from pyspark import SparkFiles: Used for adding and accessing files to the Spark cluster, making external files available for Spark workers during data processing.

 ## Getting Started